Onkyo vs Sony – two giants of electronics

 4.5 out of 5 (4.5) Onkyo

-Onkyo AV Receivers and Sony AV Receivers are both leading brands in the audio equipment market, each with its unique design and look.
-Onkyo AV Receivers are known for their robust and sturdy design, often characterized by a large volume knob in the center, a series of control buttons, and a comprehensive display.
-The latest models, such as the Onkyo TX-NR696, feature a sleek black look with a brushed metal finish, giving them a modern and sophisticated appearance.
-However, some users have criticized the brand for its slightly complex interface, which may not be as user-friendly for those unfamiliar with audio equipment.
-On the other hand, Sony AV Receivers, like the Sony STR-DN1080, are often praised for their minimalist and sleek design.
-They typically feature a smaller, more streamlined look with fewer control buttons and a more straightforward display.
-This simplicity often makes Sony AV Receivers more user-friendly, especially for those new to audio equipment.
-The brand's latest models also feature a black or dark grey finish, which can easily blend into any home theater setup.
-However, some users have noted that the minimalist design may come at the cost of fewer direct access controls, which could be a downside for those who prefer having more manual control over their audio settings.
+Onkyo AV Receivers and Sony AV Receivers lead the market in audio equipment, each distinguished by its unique style and design.
+Onkyo AV Receivers are admired for their sturdy and robust build, often characterized by a prominent central volume knob, an array of control buttons, and an extensive display interface.
+The latest models, represented by the Onkyo TX-NR696, showcase a sophisticated black design with brushed metal accents, emitting a modern and refined appeal.
+However, concerns have been raised regarding the complexity of Onkyo's interface, which may present challenges for users unfamiliar with audio equipment.
+In contrast, Sony AV Receivers, epitomized by the Sony STR-DN1080, are praised for their minimalist and elegant design philosophy.
+Featuring a compact and streamlined profile with fewer control buttons and a simplified display, Sony receivers prioritize ease of use.
+The brand's recent releases feature a sleek black or dark gray finish, seamlessly integrating into any home theater setup.
+Nevertheless, criticisms have emerged regarding the minimalist approach, as it may result in fewer direct access controls, potentially limiting the preferences of users who prefer more manual control over their audio settings.

 Price